sprin/qjb-qexec-sqlalchemy/README.rst

 to just take the qualification and insert it anywhere in to a server-defined query, you can do so.

-It is planned to continue extending the capabilities of Quijibo as the demand arises, but with only "safe" constructs possible.
+It is planned to continue extending the capabilities of this Quijibo Query Executor as the demand arises, but with only "safe" constructs possible.

 A "dangerous" add-on is planned, for the cases where you can ensure an authenticated client is mapped to a database user with strictly defined